gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - Can leverage EFS Infrequent Access storage class for files not accessed after `N` days for a much cheaper storage cost

 ![](https://s3.amazonaws.com/gutucristian.com/EFS1.png)

+# AWS Relational Databases (RDS), Aurora, ElastiCache

+- RDS stands for Relational Database Service
+- It is an AWS service that manages relational databases (i.e., databases that use SQL as a query language)
+- Thus, it allows you to create databases in the cloud that are managed by AWS.
+For example:
+  - MySQL
+  - PostgreSQL
+  - MariaDB
+  - Oracle
+  - Microsoft SQL
+  - Aurora (AWS proprietary database)

+## Advantages of using RDS over deploying same database on EC2

+- Automated provisioning, OS patching
+- Continuous backups and ability to **restore** to a specific timestamp (**Point in Time Restore**)
+- Monitoring dashboards
+- **Read replicas** for improved read performance
+- **Multi AZ** setup for **disaster recovery** (DR)
+- Scaling capability (vertical and horizontal)
+- Storage backed by EBS (`gp2` or `io1` -- both SSD)
+- **Note:** because this is a **managed service** you **cannot** SSH into the underlying instance

+## RDS Backups

+- Backups are **automatically enabled** in RDS
+- Automated backups:
+  - Daily full backup of the database (during the **maintenance window**)
+  - Database **transaction logs** are backed-up by RDS **every five minutes**, thus enabling the ability to restore to any point in time (from oldest backup to the one that was done five minutes ago)
+  - Default `7` day backup retention period, but can be increased to `35` days
+- DB Snapshots:
+  - Different from automated backups in that these are **manually triggered** by the user
+  - Retention of backup can be as long as you want